Caioflandau/CFLCustomAlertView/README.md

 ```

-If you need the delegate methods (`customAlertView:clickedButtonAtIndex:` for instance), just make your ViewController conform to the `CFLCustomAlertViewDelegate` protocol.
+If you need the delegate methods (`customAlertView:clickedButtonAtIndex:` for instance), just conform to the `CFLCustomAlertViewDelegate` protocol.

 For more examples and options, please check the Example project in the repository